mustacheride/timeline-calendar/README.md

 ## Credits

-Developed by mustacheride for WordPress timeline management.
+Developed by mustacheride for comprehensive WordPress timeline management with modern theme integration and interactive user experience.